-D 2020-21 Pre-school/Nu rsery (New A dmission) Pre-prin nary/KG (New Admission) Class-I (New Admission) Total No. of Seats Total No. of Seats No. of seats for General category out of total seats 1 Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school)
+A 2017-18 Pre-school/Nu rsery (New A dmission) Pre-prim ary/KG (New Admission) Class s-I (New Adr nission) Total No. of Seats No. of seats for General category out of total seats Total No. of seats No. of seats for General category out of total seats Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school)